A look at what’s happening in New York with the coronavirus

 CASES

-New York City had 95 confirmed COVID-19 cases as of Friday morning.
-There are more than 400 cases statewide.
+New York City had more than 150 confirmed COVID-19 cases as of Friday afternoon.
+There are more than 420 cases statewide.
 The largest cluster is in New Rochelle, in suburban Westchester County.
 The virus causes only mild or moderate symptoms such as fever and cough for most people, and the vast majority of people recover.
 But for some, especially older adults and people with existing health problems, it can cause more severe illness and death.

 STAYING OFF THE TRAINS AND ROADS